I lay down and it felt like my heart was in my ears. I used its tempo to even my breathing. I closed my eyes and relaxed under the blue sheet.

 I finally made it to the Serpentine Gallery in Hyde Park to see Montenegrin performance artist Marina Abramovic.
 I heard about it from two co-workers and I decided to look it up.
 She’s done a couple ground breaking shows in New York and I’m pretty sure there is an episode of Sex and the City centred around her.
 You know, the one in the last season where Carrie starts dating The Russian, Aleksandr Petrovsky (Mikhail Baryshnikov), and he takes her to a gallery at midnight to see the woman in a box?
 Yes, that one.
 That’s the kind of work Abramovic does and she’s pretty famous for it.

-It rained on Sunday, so Tom and I expected that the lines would be shorter.
+It rained on Sunday, so my partner and I expected that the lines would be shorter.
 More than 60,000 people have been to the show since it opened in June and you can expect to wait at least half an hour during peak times.
 When we got inside, we had to place all of our belongings in lockers and were given noise cancelling headphones.
 When I entered the gallery, I was taken by the hand by one of Abramovic’s assistants, seated and softly told to close my eyes.

 After a couple minutes I opened them.
 I didn’t know why I was closing them and wasn’t there a performance happening in front of me?